PietropaoloFrisoni/BlackToWhiteHole/README.md

 - `STORE_FOLDER`: folder where data are saved

-- `DATA_SL2CFOAM_FOLDER`: folder with fastwigxj tables where booster functions and amplitudes are stored/retrieved.
+- `DATA_SL2CFOAM_FOLDER`: folder with fastwigxj tables, where booster functions and vertex amplitudes are stored/retrieved.